How to use Flex Cup:

 New to menstrual cups?
 Here’s how to get started

-Whether you’re completely new to menstrual cups, or just new to the Flex Cup, we’re here with easy step-by-step instructions and tips for how to use a menstrual cup for beginners.
+Whether you’re completely new to menstrual cups, or just new to the Flex Cup™, we’re here with easy step-by-step instructions and tips for how to use a menstrual cup for beginners.

 Flex Cup in a nutshell

-- Flex Cup is made from 100% medical grade silicone and naturally non-toxic.
+- Flex Cup is made with 100% medical grade silicone and is naturally non-toxic

-- It’s free of BPAs, phthalates, and natural rubber latex.
+- It’s made without BPAs, phthalates, and natural rubber latex

 - Proudly made in the U.S.A.

-- Our period cups are available in two sizes: Slim Fit & Full Fit.
-Both sizes fit most bodies, but if you’re unsure which to choose, start with the Slim Fit.
-If you’ve given birth vaginally, start with the Full Fit.
+- Available in two sizes, Slim Fit & Full Fit, both of which fit most bodies (If you’re unsure which to choose, start with the Slim Fit; If you’ve given birth vaginally, start with the Full Fit)

-Because of our Perfect Fit Guarantee, you can always switch out your size if one doesn’t work for you.
-Click here for more details about the differences in our period cup sizing.
+Click here for more information about the differences in our period cup sizing.

 A step-by-step guide to using Flex Cup